 Always ask that your meal be prepared:

-- With care by the food handlers so that there's no cross-contamination of foods
+- With care by the food handlers to avoid cross-contamination of foods.

 See Tips for Ordering Gluten-Free »